andrewhooker/PopED/cran-comments.md

 Plus many new features have been added.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of PopED (currently: ncappc).
-The package passed.
+The package was not affected by the changes.